High-Energy Collision of Quarks and Mesons in the Schwinger Model: From Tensor Networks to Circuit QED

-{\it Discussion and outlook.---}First-principles numerical explorations and quantum simulations of dynamics in strongly interacting quantum field theories are starting to shed light on the rich phenomenology of particle collisions in real time.
-As a step toward this goal, using \emph{ab initio} numerical uMPS computations and working with a bosonized formulation of the Schwinger model, we analyzed the real-time dynamics of high-energy particle scattering in the nonperturbative regime of QED in 1+1 dimensions.
+{\it Discussion and outlook.---} Using \emph{ab initio} numerical uMPS computations and working with a bosonized formulation of the Schwinger model, we analyzed the real-time dynamics of high-energy particle scattering in the nonperturbative regime of QED in 1+1 dimensions.
 We also proposed an analog circuit-QED implementation of the bosonized Schwinger model.
 This implementation requires minimal ingredients and no approximations (besides a lattice discretization), in contrast to previous circuit-QED proposals based on a quantum-link model~\cite{marcosSuperconductingCircuitsQuantum2013a}.
 We studied both the confined and deconfined regimes of the model, exhibiting a multitude of phenomena, including inelastic particle production, meson disintegration, and dynamical string formation and breaking.

-In addition to the local electric-field and entanglement observables, the single-particle excitations allowed us to obtain complete time-resolved momentum and position distributions of the outgoing $2\rightarrow 2$ scattered particles.
-To account for higher-order scattering beyond this two-particle characterization, it appears necessary to include states where two particles can be close, which could potentially be accomplished using the two-particle uMPS ansatz from Ref.~\cite{vanderstraetenMatrixMatrixProduct2014}.
+The single-particle excitations allowed us to obtain complete time-resolved momentum and position distributions of the outgoing $2\rightarrow 2$ scattered particles.
+To account for higher-order scattering it appears necessary to include states where two particles can be close, which could potentially be accomplished using the two-particle uMPS ansatz from Ref.~\cite{vanderstraetenMatrixMatrixProduct2014}.
 This might also shed light on the nontrivial transient dynamics in~\cref{fig:meson_scat}(d).
-It would also be interesting to explore the energy dependence of string-breaking dynamics \cite{verdelDynamicalLocalizationTransition2023} as well as the possibility of formation of excited string states and their characterization beyond the false-vacuum approximation.
+It would also be interesting to explore the string dynamics more systematically ~\cite{verdelDynamicalLocalizationTransition2023}.
+Additionally, it will be valuable to investigate how other nonequilibrium phenomena, such as dynamical quantum phase transitions (DQPTs) \cite{zacheDynamicalTopologicalTransitions2019,muellerQuantumComputationDynamical2022}, weak ergodicity breaking, and quantum many-body scars~\cite{Desaules:2022ibp,Desaules:2022kse}, can be probed in scattering processes.